codex-academy/codeX_Feb2015Intro/lets_code.md

 **Refresh** ```tdd.html``` to see what errors you are getting.

-By now you should be close... to have a small TDD framework that allows you to test your code.
+By now you should be close, to have a small TDD framework that allows you to test your code.
 Do you have a green block yet?
 If so change your function to make the block go green.
 Try it with a different function other that the helloWorld one.

 **Remember to commit to GIT**

+##Task 8

 **Now add these:**
 * Add support to run multiple tests - add a block for each test to the tdd.html screen